joomlatools/joomlatools-server/README.md

 [![Launch Joomla 4 in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#JOOMLA_SITE=joomla/https://github.com/joomlatools/joomlatools-server)

+### Controlling Joomlatools Server

+We've made it super simple for you to interact with the Joomlatools Server, via a bash script.

+It's called the Joomlatools Control and can be accessed via:

+`sh bin/jtctl`

+You'll see a long list of possibilities, including your favourite Joomla! and WordPress commands.

+For now lets start by getting the server up and running:

+`sh bin/jtctl start`

 ## Architecture

 Joomlatools Server runs applications as a multi-process Docker container.
 The processes are supervised using S6